MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/filteringRules/filteringRule/appliesTo/index.md

-File Name Extensions for Filtering Rules <appliesTo>
+File Name Extensions for Filtering Rules &lt;appliesTo&gt;
 ====================
 <a id="001"></a>
 ## Overview